Amalfi, Antioquia: Official foundation

-In 1838 Reverend Father José Santamaría y Zola, a Spaniard Catholic priest from Málaga, Spain that was living in Copacabana, led an expedition of families that were looking for new opportunities around the mine golds.
-They founded a town at the Riachón River Valley that was concluded in 1843.
-The first settlers changed the name many times: Riachón, Santa Bárbara, Cueva Santa and Nueva Población.
+In 1838 Reverend Father José Santamaría y Zola, a Spanish Catholic priest from Málaga, Spain who was living in Copacabana, led an expedition of families looking for new opportunities around the gold mines.
+They established a town at the Riachón River Valley that was concluded in 1843.
+Before the town was named Amalfi, the settlers renamed it multiple times, calling it Riachón, Santa Bárbara, Cueva Santa and Nueva Población.

-Bishop Juan de la Cruz Gómez Plata made a visit to Italy and he got in love with the Italian town of Amalfi of Salerno.
-Although it was a town at the side of the Tyrrhenian Sea, very different from the mountain town on the Antioquia's Andes, Bishop Gómez Plata thought that the blue skies of the Italian town resembled that of the Antioquean one.
-For this reason he decided to give that Italian name to the new settlement of gold miners to be called Amalfi-Antioquia.
+Bishop Juan de la Cruz Gómez Plata made a visit to Italy, and he became enamoured with the Italian town of Amalfi of Salerno.
+Although it was a town at the side of the Tyrrhenian Sea, vastly different from the mountain town in the Antioquian Andes, Bishop Gómez Plata thought that the blue skies of the Italian town resembled those of the Antioquian one.
+For this reason, he decided to give that Italian name to the new settlement of gold miners to be called Amalfi-Antioquia.

-A Swedish migrant into the region, engineer and geographer, Carlos Segismundo de Greiff (1793-1870), made his contribution with the design of the streets of the new town with professor Antonio Aguilar, a master plan that is preserved and admired for its symmetric distribution on the Riachón Valley.
-This Swedish Greiff is the first ancestor in Colombia of the Greiff family that generated remarkable characters such as poet León de Greiff (1895–1976), musician and journalist Otto de Greiff (1903-1995), politician Gustavo de Greiff Restrepo (1929-), lawyer Mónica de Greiff (1956-) and historian Jorge Arias de Greiff (1922-).
+A Swedish migrant, engineer and geographer, Carlos Segismundo de Greiff (1793–1870), made his contribution with the design of the streets for the new town with professor Antonio Aguilar.
+The design was a master plan that is preserved and admired for its symmetrical distribution in the Riachón Valley.
+Carlos Segismundo de Greiff is the first ancestor in Colombia of the Greiff family that generated remarkable descendants such as poet León de Greiff (1895–1976), musician and journalist Otto de Greiff (1903–1995), politician Gustavo de Greiff Restrepo (1929–), lawyer Mónica de Greiff (1956–) and historian Jorge Arias de Greiff (1922–).